safesoftware/FMETraining/ServerAdmin5Customization/Exercise2_WorkspaceVersioning.md

 <br>**6) Downloading a versioned workspace**

 When it is necessary to download a versioned workspace, and you want to retrieve a particular version you must do this from the Web UI.
 FME Workbench cannot select a versioned workspace through the Download Wizard.
-Lets download the Version 0.1 of the Workspace we just published.
+Download the Version 0.1 of the Workspace we just published.

 Log back into FME Server as *admin* and in the FME Server Web UI, click on the **Repositories** in the left menu.
 This will list all Repositories.
 Next click on the **Version Test** repository.
 This will display the workspaces inside this repository.
 You should only see the one workspace called *VersionControTest.fmw*.

-Lets review the Version History again.
+Let's review the Version History again.
 Click the checkbox next to the workspace and then click the **History** button.

 ![](./Images/5.220.Ex2.WorkspaceVersionHistory.png)